Glasgow Fire Service

 Glasgow Fire Service provided emergency services such as fire prevention, firefighting, emergency medical services and technical rescue to Glasgow, the largest city in Scotland and the third-largest city in the United Kingdom.
 On 16 May 1975, the Glasgow Fire Service was absorbed into the now defunct Strathclyde Fire and Rescue Service.

 Formation and history

 Glasgow has had an organised fire brigade since around 1643, when the earliest recorded reference to the purchase of leather buckets for firefighting is found.
+Merchant House’s bucket money receipts 1825-31 were given to the Police commissioner for fire extinguishing, but the Trades House's receipts did not go to the police for some reason.

 The city appointed its first part-time paid superintendent in 1747.
 The fire brigade was known as the Glasgow Fire Brigade until the National Fire Service was formed in 1941.

 Glasgow Fire Service was officially formed on 1 April 1948, by the Fire Services Act 1947.
 It was one of the eleven fire brigades established in Scotland after World War II, when these brigades were returned to the control of local authorities.

 In May 1975, Glasgow Fire Service was absorbed into Strathclyde Fire Brigade as part of Scottish local government regionalisation.

+In April 1984, the Glasgow Salvage Corps shut down after 111 years of service.
+They were merged into Strathclyde Fire Brigade.